jagane-infinstor/hdfs-inotify-example/README.md

 HDFS iNotify example

-## Note: This project is archived and is read-only
+## Note: This project was forked from initial work by Mark Brooks a.k.a onefoursix (Thanks, Mark!).
+That project has been archived.
+I am continuing to develop this project..

 See http://www.slideshare.net/Hadoop_Summit/keep-me-in-the-loop-inotify-in-hdfs for info on iNotify, particularly slide #16